 • Dental pathology

 An initial spinal manipulation session consists of physical examination and movement evaluation along with possible flexion tests and neurologic evaluation.
-It is recommended to not work your horse for at least 24 hours after a session, but hand-walking or turnout is encouraged.
 We recommend that a follow up evaluation be performed within 2-4 weeks of the initial treatment.
 This therapy may need to be performed routinely to maintain the animal at optimum performance.

 It is a frequent misperception that “chiropractic” treatments “put bones back into place”.
 This is not the motivation of this treatment modality, and if there is truly a “bone out of place” you will be referred our surgeon.
 This treatment modality breaks up joint adhesions and works with the nervous system to optimize nerve pathways along with aiding the body in pain modulation.